mudymudy/aBPA/README.md

 ### Then add this line at the end:

-`export PATH=$PATH:/home/users/myuser/Softwares/Nextflow`
+`export PATH=$PATH:/home/users/myuser/Softwares/`

+### Finally refresh the environment to activate the changes

+source ~/.bashrc

 ### Note that the PATH will be unique in your system.
-In my case I installed nextflow in the folder /Softwares/Nextflow.
+In my case I installed nextflow in the folder /Softwares/

 ### Then git clone this repository: